 If the parties have difficulty coming to an agreement with respect to who should remain in the property, one party may seek an order for exclusive possession against the other.
 It is important to note that the courts do not make this order lightly, as it can prejudice the party forced to leave the home.

 Our clients trust in our ability to explain their rights and obligations in a separation or a divorce, and appreciate our professional and personalized service.
-To benefit from our experience and expertise with respect to the matrimonial home as part of a separation or divorce, please contact us at 416-863-0125 or send us an email.
+To benefit from our experience and expertise with respect to the matrimonial home as part of a separation or divorce, or for advice and assistance to protect the value of a home brought into the relationship by way of marriage contract or cohabitation agreement, please contact us at 416-863-0125 or send us an email.